Sanatsujatiya

-The Sānatsujātiya refers to a portion of the Mahābhārata, a Hindu epic.
+The Sanatsujatiya (Sanatsujātīya) refers to a portion of the Mahabharata (Mahābhārata), a Hindu epic.
 It appears in the Udyoga Parva (book), and is composed of five chapters (Adhyāya 41–46).
-One reason for the Sānatsujātiyas importance is that it was commented upon by Adi Shankara, the preeminent expositor of Advaita Vedanta, and one of the most important Hindu sages, philosophers, and mystics.
+One reason for the Sanatsujatiyas importance is that it was commented upon by Adi Shankara, the preeminent expositor of Advaita Vedanta, and one of the most important Hindu sages, philosophers, and mystics.